viodotcom/opticks/README.md

 At the heart of our experimentation framework is the `toggle` function.

-- `toggle` toggles that switch between multiple experiment variants (a/b/c/...)
-- `booleanToggle` toggles that turn functionality on or off (feature flags)
+A toggle allows you to switch between multiple experiment variants (a/b/c/...) and also turn functionality on or off (feature flags)

 It can be used in a variety of ways: